rrsarq/caixa-alta/README.md

 # pycaps

-## Simple program to change text case, using the command line
+## Simple program to change the text case, using the command line

 A Python test program, useful when you are renaming files